vhinamaypalomar/COSC111B-PORTFOLIO/Laboratory Activity no. 2 - Working with Analog Signals/README.md

-# Laboratory Activity 2 – Analog Signals
+# Laboratory Activity 2 – Working with Analog Signals
 ## Objectives
 - Discuss and implement analog signals using Arduino
 - Understand analog-to-digital conversion using the `map()` function